wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-6.&emsp;Innocence is incapable of sacrificing anything, because the innocent mind has everything and strives only to protect the innocent mind’s wholeness.
+6. Innocence is incapable of sacrificing anything, because the innocent mind has everything and strives only to protect the innocent mind’s wholeness.
 <sup>2</sup>The innocent mind cannot project.
 <sup>3</sup>The innocent mind can only honour other minds, because honour is the natural greeting of the truly loved to others who are like the truly loved.
 <sup>4</sup>The lamb “takes away the sins of the world” in the sense that the state of innocence, or grace, is a state; in state the meaning of the Atonement is perfectly apparent.